AdobeDocs/experience-manager-learn.en/help/forms/document-services/rendering-and-reader-extending-xdp-templates-article.md

 * You can also refer to the video on [configuring Reader Extensions credentials](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/document-services/configuring-reader-extension-osgi.html)

-* Create a custom OSGi service that will render and apply usage rights.
+* Create a custom OSGi service that renders and applies usage rights.
 The code to accomplish this is listed below

 ## Render XDP and Apply usage rights {#render-xdp-and-apply-usage-rights}